PaulAbili/Memefs-Filesystem/FuseFilesystem/README.md

-# Project 4: MEMEfs — A Custom FUSE Filesystem
+# MEMEfs — A Custom FUSE Filesystem

 The MEMEfs Project was designed to simulate a filesystem.
 Within this project it supports common filesystem operations, read, write, readdir, getattr and a few others.
 This project was designed to give students experience with file system operations and secondary memory.